Electronic filing – Magistrates Court

 The Uniform Civil Procedure Rules 1999 (UCPR) include rules about electronic filing.

-New rules were introduced in 2018 that allow the Principal Registrars of the Supreme and District Courts and Magistrates Courts to decide which documents are approved for electronic filing and conditions that apply (if any).
+New rules were introduced in 2018 that allow the Principal Registrars of the Magistrates Courts to decide which documents are approved for electronic filing and conditions that apply (if any).

 Below is a list of approved documents, and information about any conditions that apply.

-Electronic lodgement (eLodgement) in Magistrates Courts is a system of electronic filing through an approved service provider that was established under the UCPR before the 2018 changes were introduced.
-Magistrates Courts eLodgement continues to apply under the amended rules.
+In the Magistrates Court electronic filing through an approved service provider was established under the UCPR before the 2018 changes were introduced.
+Magistrates Courts electronic filing continues to apply under the amended rules.

 Sworn documents